 This is so simple, inexpensive and effective.
 After I've finished washing up the breakfast things in hot soapy water, I dip my glasses into the washing up bowl and swirl them around, then dry them on the tea towel before drying any of the cereal bowls.
-My husband does the same.

 We were told when we purchased our eyeglasses to just use alcohol in a small spray bottle.
 We both have special non-glare finishes.
-The lenses had been damaged on past glasses by other cleaning methods, but this one works beautifully!

 I called up my optical place where I bought my glasses.
 They have free cleaning cloths just for my glasses which are progressive lenses.
-I wash them often in warm water, squeeze it out, and lay it to dry.
-I do not put in the washer or dryer at all.
-This works for me and perhaps it will for you all as well.

 Does anyone have a recipe for a homemade eye glasses cleaner?

-By John from New Albany, MS
+By john from New Albany, MS

 I use a mix of water and white vinegar in a spray pump bottle and dry it with a napkin.